COVID-19 vaccination in Bulgaria: Background

 The caretaker government's policies in relation to the pandemic have invited disapproval due to being plagued by many of the same shortcomings as the ones implemented by Borisov's administration with some analysts characterizing its performance as worse than that of its predecessor government, in part for not implementing sufficiently strict measures and not attaching enough priority to the prioritization and popularization of the vaccination campaign, which has been a major contributing factor to the very serious fourth pandemic wave experienced in the autumn of 2021 that saw health systems struggling to deal with the patient flow as early as October 2021, Bulgaria activating the EU civil protection mechanism, requesting medical supplies and equipment, and the country being included by the European Centre for Disease Control among the 10 EU states facing a COVID-19 situation of "very high concern".

 The Petkov government has also attracted multiple criticisms, especially due to what has been regarded as a failure to boost support for the vaccination campaign.

-Molecular biologist Georgi Marinov from Stanford University, a proponent of the COVID-Zero strategy who has characterized "living with COVID" as having blurred the distinction between developed and developing countries, with the former's tolerant attitude to the virus causing them to descend into Third World status from an epidemiological standpoint, and is supportive of the Chinese approach of tight border controls, strict lockdowns and contact tracing, has expressed a belief that since May 2020 the governing bodies in Bulgaria have essentially abdicated from controlling the pandemic, also cautioning that while vaccination is quite important, it should not be an excuse for the premature abolishment of non-pharmaceutical interventions, as such a course of action would be morally impermissible due to inevitably leading to preventable deaths, including among the fully vaccinated.
+Molecular biologist Georgi Marinov from Stanford University, a proponent of the COVID-Zero strategy who has characterized "living with COVID" as having blurred the distinction between developed and developing countries, with the former's tolerant attitude to the virus causing them to descend into Third World status from an epidemiological standpoint, and is supportive of the Chinese approach (in place until December 2022) of tight border controls, strict lockdowns and contact tracing, has expressed a belief that since May 2020 the governing bodies in Bulgaria have essentially abdicated from controlling the pandemic, also cautioning that while vaccination is quite important, it should not be an excuse for the premature abolishment of non-pharmaceutical interventions, as such a course of action would be morally impermissible due to inevitably leading to preventable deaths, including among the fully vaccinated.
 In a December 2021 interview, former COVID-19 taskforce head Ventsislav Mutafchiyski confirmed that Bulgaria had subscribed to a COVID-Zero philosophy until 13 May 2020 when the state of national emergency was lifted.
+From 1 April 2022, based on a prior decision of the Council of Ministers of Bulgaria, almost all non-pharmaceutical interventions such as capacity limits and mask mandates were abolished.
+From 17 November 2022, all compulsory public health measures related to COVID-19 were removed.